Dasame1007/Born_Calderon_3d_Radial/README.md

-This repository contains the Julia code used to produce the numerical results given in the article _"The Born approximation for the fixed energy Calderón problem"_ [[arXiv]](https://arxiv.org/abs/2501.05889) [[Journal]](https://link-url-here.org) written by Fabricio Macià, Cristóbal J. Meroño and Daniel Sánchez-Mendoza.
+This repository contains the Julia code used to produce the numerical results given in the article _"The Born approximation for the fixed energy Calderón problem"_ [[arXiv]](https://arxiv.org/abs/2501.05889) [[Journal]](https://doi.org/10.1017/prm.2025.10092) written by Fabricio Macià, Cristóbal Meroño and Daniel Sánchez-Mendoza.

 The Julia module [Born_Calderon_3d_Radial.jl](src/Born_Calderon_3d_Radial.jl) has all necessary functions to compute the eigenvalues of the Dirichlet-to-Neumann map associated to a radial potential on the unit ball and construct from them the associated Born approximation.